Aiming point

+Description

 An essential requirement of an aiming point is that it be at a sufficient distance from the gun using it.
 The reason for this is that, while firing, guns, particularly towed guns, move back a short distance – perhaps a foot, as their spades embed and may move more in soft ground.
 When they traverse their barrels their sights also move because they are not at the point of pivot.
 All this means that if the aiming point is too close then the angle to the aiming point changes.
 This aims the guns off-target, possibly up to several hundred meters.

 For gun-laying purposes a distance of a few kilometers from gun to aiming point is sufficient.
 An aiming point would be a sharply defined and easily distinguished feature, such the edge of an obvious building.
 However, this presents problems in featureless areas, in bad visibility or at night and putting lights on distant aiming points is seldom practical.
 Therefore, methods of simulating a distant aiming point are required.